How to Create a Real Estate Purchase Agreement

 Buyer Contingencies

 The buyer contingencies are specific conditions that the buyer requires to occur before the buyer will agree to close the deal.
 If a contingency is not fulfilled, then the buyer will have the right to cancel the agreement and receive a refund of the earnest money and any other deposits made.
+Deadlines for satisfying these contingencies are often measured in business days prior to closing, ensuring clarity and practicality in the transaction timeline.
+The parties agree to the terms and conditions of these contingencies, and the seller must agree to certain contingencies, such as repairs or inspection requests.
+If such event as a failed appraisal or inspection occurs, the agreement may be canceled or renegotiated.
+Buyer's failure to meet the requirements of any contingency may result in cancellation of the agreement and loss of earnest money.

 However, the buyer always has the option to waive a contingency later on if it is no longer needed.
 Although each contingency can be negotiated between the parties, the contingency options included with this agreement are all rather typical.
-The contingency options included are financing, appraisal, inspection, and property sale contingencies, each explained below.
+The contingency options included are financing, appraisal, home inspection, and property sale contingencies, each explained below.

 “Third-party lender” means financing by a traditional lending institution.
 “Mortgage assumption” means that the buyer will assume the seller’s loan obligations by agreeing to pay for the outstanding loans on the property.
 “Seller financing” means that the seller and buyer will create a private loan agreement between themselves.
 “All cash” means the buyer will fund the transaction itself, without financing.
 Note here that the funds do not have to actually be in cash form, as electronic wire transfers are usually accepted.
 Select “Other” to describe a different type of financing.